About Boys Hope Girls Hope

 Founded in 1977 by Jesuit priest Fr.
 Paul Sheridan, Boys Hope Girls Hope began with one goal: to help children break the cycle of poverty by offering them a stable and loving home, guidance, and access to quality education.
 The program set high expectations for participating scholars, and then provided the resources and opportunities necessary to meet those expecations.
 While living in the family-like home, scholars enrolled in college preparatory schools, participated in extracurricular activities, and engaged in volunteer work in their communities.

-Since then Boys Hope Girls Hope has grown, rising to serve the needs of motivated and deserving scholars in fifteen U.S. cities and three Latin American locations.
+Since then Boys Hope Girls Hope has grown, rising to serve the needs of motivated scholars across the United States and in two affiliates in Latin America.
 We continue to offer residential programs that include the family-like environment essential to the healthy development of our scholars, and we have expanded to include non-residential programs and after-school initiatives based on offering that same inclusive environment.

 Boys Hope Girls Hope alumni have gone on to become healthcare professionals, attorneys, police officers, moms, dads, educators, and clergy.
 Our program gives scholars the tools they need to build their own success stories.